ezekiel-the-creator/Java_Programming/README.md

 # **Java_Programming**

-*Java is a popular, general-purpose programming language developed by Sun Microsystems.
+Java is a popular high-level programming language that was developed by James Gosling at Sun Microsystems.
+It is a general purpose programming language used for developing mobile, web, desktop and server-side applications.
-It is platform indipendent, object-oriented, and has a strong emphasis on security.*

 ### **Features:**